gladysnoh/wizeline-bootcamp-2021/readme.md

 3. And finally to run the complete purchase test(G), execute:
 `npm run shopping-process-test`

-If you want to execute all the tests at once use the following command:
+If you want to execute all the tests at once, use the following command:
 `npm run tests-from-config-file`
+This will also execute the tests on Chrome and Firefox.

 To generate reports please execute:
 `npm run generate-report`